Home Winemaking Classes

 Winemaking & Brewing Guides

 Whether you’re looking to make wine or beer, we’re here to guide you every step of the way.

 - Fill your airlocks half full (or to fill line) with water, insert them into a rubber stopper prior to placing them on your carboy and gallon jug.
 Insert into grommeted lid on buckets.

-- Top off carboy by racking wine in the gallon jug and store any extra in refrigerator for future topping-off of your carboy (if there is not enough wine to top off your carboy, don’t worry, there is usually enough CO2 in solution to fill the airspace).
+- Top off carboy by racking wine in the gallon jug back into your carboy and store any extra in refrigerator for future topping-off of your carboy.
+(If there is not enough wine to top off your carboy, there is usually enough CO2 in solution to protect it from spoilage.).

 - Warm wine up to 70-75°F and add Bacchus Malo Lactic Bacteria, let ferment until sediment layer forms.
 If secondary fermentation is not desired, skip this step.

 - Rack off wine into a sterilized carboy